The Robotaxi Rollout #3: Scaling Robotaxis in a New City

 With new autonomous driving vehicle services rolling out around the world, robotaxis are seen as the pinnacle of autonomous mobility and serve as an inspiring example of where the future of transportation could be headed.
-And while the focus on this cutting-edge technology has been on the vehicles, the user experience, and the roller-coaster path to maturity, there’s a speedbump in the road that not everyone is seeing: how do fleets of driver-less vehicles charge themselves?
+And while the focus on this cutting-edge technology has been on the vehicles, the user experience, and the roller-coaster path to maturity, there’s a speedbump in the road that not everyone is seeing: how do fleets of driver-less vehicles charge and service themselves?

-Crijn Bouman, Co-founder and CEO
+Crijn Bouman, CEO and Co-founder

 The case for big bold hubs

 Large hubs can support a large fleet of vehicles but building them is a complex and lengthy process due to the power requirements, floorspace, and permitting required.
-And when a robotaxi fleet is dependent on large hubs to keep their fleet charged, the additional transit time to the hub for charging, or “deadmiles”, can lead to lost revenue as vehicles going to the hub to charge can’t pick up passengers.
+And when a robotaxi fleet is only dependent on large hubs to keep their fleet charged, the additional transit time to the hub for charging, or “deadmiles”, can lead to lost revenue as vehicles going to the hub to charge can’t pick up passengers.

 Start small and scale

 Something that could be even faster is utilizing existing chargers that are already installed.
 That would be comparably fast to deploy as all the complicated pre-planning (leasing, permits, grid connection, etc.) have already been taken care of.
-But who charges a self-driving vehicle at a small hub?
+But who ensures a self-driving vehicle gets charged at a small hub?
 In our first blogpost we discussed the substantial support required to operate a large charging hub, from 24/7 staffing to restroom, breakroom and security requirements.
 Multiple smaller hubs around a city can’t accommodate these same requirements, it’s just not feasible.
 So what’s the solution?

 Retrofitting existing infrastructure